 By the time we reached Boquete, we were done.
-There had been many legs to this journey from Costa Rica, but at least now we had arrived into the eternal springtime that is Boquete.
+Exhausted.
+There had been many legs to this overland journey from Costa Rica, but at least now we had arrived into the eternal springtime that is Boquete.
 It was February 2004, our third month of overland travel as we rolled into Boquete in Panama’s Green Mountain Highlands, the nearest city being David.
+We were on a dusty, cramped bus.
+Hungry, thirsty and with our four-year old who just wanted to run around and play.

 After a few tries, we found a wonderful hostel.
 We had our own room and bathroom and it was just down the hall from a large, organized, cook-your-own-food kinda set up.
 There was also a dining room with square tables and brightly-coloured red and green checked oil cloths.
 The whole place was, clean, organized and well run and the owners were diminutive.
 They weren’t in our faces, but they made it all happen from behind the scenes.